stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The LFRic API supports the ability to specify the precision required by the model via precision variables.
-To make use of this, the code developer must declare scalars, fields and operators in the algorithm layer with the required LFRic-supported precision.
+To make use of this, the code developer must declare scalars, arrays, fields and operators in the algorithm layer with the required LFRic-supported precision.
 In the current implementation there are two supported precisions for ``REAL`` data and one each for ``INTEGER`` and ``LOGICAL`` data.
 The actual precision used in